ssokolow/quicktile/docs/developing.rst

   not be feasible until further refactoring and test harness work is completed.)

-Once your changes are ready, the recommended way to submit them is via `pull request`_, as this will automatically trigger a test run, as well as making it as simple as possible for me to examine and accept them.
+Once your changes are ready, the standard way to submit them is via `pull request`_ against the ``master`` branch, as this will automatically trigger a test run, as well as making it as simple as possible for me to examine and accept them.

 .. _testing-quicktile: